 As an EXP teacher, the memos (feedback for students) are very short and can be done while you are teaching so you have 5 minutes free time between lessons.
 As you teach the same classes every day, there is no need to prepare although it can become a little boring after a while to teach the same classes.
 You are teaching different students in every class.
 The potential Landi students are put into different pools when they sign up for a trial class, you will get more reliable students who are more likely to turn up to class if you are liked by students and convert more students.

-Your schedule is set by 9 PM on Sundays for the week ahead but you can choose to be a replacement teacher, which would be different.
+Your schedule is set by 6am (BJT) on Monday for the week ahead but you can choose to be a replacement teacher, which would be different.
 This would mean that you can get a class 5 minutes up to your given availability but you would get an extra $2/slot for extra bookings.
 You get paid for your booked slots even if the student doesn’t show.
-I offer 48 slots a week and more than 90% of them are booked every week.
+I offer 48 slots a week and usually more than 90% of them are booked every week.